 - The migration process is exhausting if you need to perform it often and with high volumes of data

-If you only need to perform a one-time data migration and forget about it, follow the links below to read the Google Workspace Migration Service tutorials:
+If you only need to perform one-time data migration, follow the links below to read the Google Workspace Migration Service tutorials:

 - How to migrate from Gmail to Google Workspace (to forward all or some new messages from one email address to another, use free automatic forwarding of new emails)